NoxArt/SublimeText2-FTPSync/README.md

     		path: {string="/"}, // remote root for these files

+            upload_on_save: true, // whether upload on save or manually

     		port: {int=21},
     		tls: {bool=false}, // use secured transfer
     		timeout: {int=30}, // seconds to invalidate the cached connection